Ameni-BenJeddou/Phoenix-games-backend-publishing-pltform-trial/To_Gabriel.md

 If I don't find a way to do that I will simply resolve to not accepting all the list if one command is incorrect but that does not sound ideal to me.

 Tomorrow I will add some more tests for the cases of non-existing properties and then start implementing the logic behind the process.

+### Oups

+Dear Gabriel , i got the case of the tunnel vision.

+In the tests i kept trying to assert the property with it's assigned value . so i was depending on the Users current state which is .. not smart

+I changed it so that the property value is retrieved from the current state of the user, I compare it with a dynamically created expected value

+I added 4 tests to test the cases of non-existing properties being handled

+For now, I decided that for the collect method, the value will be a List of UserProfilePropertyValues and for the Increment method the allowed value will be an int and replace values should not be null =>
+For this reason will add more tests to ensure Proper handling.

+I think Tests are done and I will start implementing methods.
+I think i will sleep on it first, maybe I think of some other case to test for

+After all I'm still not in a hurry and this is turning out to be quite a fun little project, and I honestly can't wait for the feedback.